-The Center for Cellular and Molecular Engineering (Rocky Tuan, director), the Molecular Therapeutics Laboratory (Bing Wang, director), the Cancer/Stem Cell Lab (Kurt Weiss, director), the Growth & Regeneration Lab (MaCalus Hogan, director), and the Arthroplasty Design & Outcomes Lab (Kenneth Urish, director) are located off the Oakland Campus at the Bridgeside Point 2 Research Facility.
+The Center for Cellular and Molecular Engineering (Rocky Tuan, director), the Molecular Therapeutics Laboratory (Bing Wang, director), the Musculoskeletal Oncology Laboratory (Kurt Weiss, director), the Musculoskeletal Growth & Regeneration Lab (MaCalus Hogan, director), and the Arthritis and Arthroplasty Design Lab (Kenneth Urish, director) are located off the Oakland Campus at the Bridgeside Point 2 Research Facility.

 The Sports Medicine Concussion Program Lab (Micky Collins, director) is located in the Sports Medicine Center.

 The Orthopaedic Engineering Laboratory (Freddie Fu and Patrick Smolinski, co-directors) is a joint function with the Department of Mechanical Engineering and Materials Science and is located in the Swanson School of Engineering on campus.
 It houses the Double-Bundle Anterior Cruciate Ligament Reconstruction Study Group.
 The Orthopaedic Robotics Laboratory, a 1,500-square-foot research unit located in the Center for Bioengineering, focuses on the prevention of degenerative joint disease by improving diagnostic, repair and rehabilitation procedures for musculoskeletal injuries using state-of-the-art robotic technology.
 The lab serves as a multi-disciplinary core facility with collaboration promoted among investigators, (Volker Musahl and Richard E. Debski, co-directors and both faculty in orthopaedic surgery and bioengineering).